Table of Contents

 This section describes situations when the drug should be used with caution or not at all.
 These are called contraindications.
-For instance, a medicine should not be prescribed for someone who has had an allergic reaction (hypersensitivity) to the same medication or one that is similar, or for someone who is taking another medicine that interacts with it in a harmful way.
+For instance, a medicine should not be prescribed for someone who has had an allergic reaction (hypersensitivity) to the same medication or one that is similar, or for someone who is taking another medicine that has a harmful interaction with this medicine.

 This section also may warn health care providers not to prescribe the medicine for people with certain medical conditions because they are at greater risk of dangerous side effects.
 If you have a serious medical condition, this is the place to find out whether it is likely to cause a problem if you take this medicine.